Robin Harris (author): Biography

-On Yugoslavia
+On Croatia

 Harris has strong views about the conflicts seen after the breakup of Yugoslavia.
-He was interviewed in 2006 upon the release of his book Dubrovnik: A History by a Croatian newspaper and spoke in part about his charge that the ICTY Hague Tribunal trial of Ante Gotovina by Carla Del Ponte was politically motivated and that if Gotovina was convicted, it would mean that Croatian soldiers liberated their country in an illegal action.

-Harris was critical of policy failure by the government of John Major, who, he said, made a mistake because they did not take the initiative, and the Foreign Office allowed the continuation of his old policy, which meant cooperation with the Belgrade regime, which was made up of communists and Serbs.
-It was laziness, and the biggest mistake of British politics.

-Harris became interested in 1991 with the Yugoslav wars.
+He became interested in Croatia in 1991 after the start of the Croatian War of Independence.
 He believes Operation Storm was a legitimate operation to free Croatian territory.
-Harris wrote in February 2006 an article in the American Spectator in which he vehemently attacked the Hague Tribunal and the indictment against Ante Gotovina.
+Harris wrote in February 2006 an article in the American Spectator in which he vehemently attacked the ICTY Hague Tribunal and its indictment against Ante Gotovina.
+That same year, he was interviewed by the Croatian weekly Nacional upon the release of his book Dubrovnik: A History.
+He spoke in part about his charge that the ICTY trial of Ante Gotovina by Carla Del Ponte was politically motivated and that if Gotovina were to be convicted, it would mean that Croatian soldiers liberated their country in an illegal action.

+Harris was critical of John Major's foreign policy during the Yugoslav wars, which he saw as a continuation of the Foreign Office's old policy of cooperation with the Belgrade regime.
+According to Harris, it was "laziness, and the biggest mistake of British politics".

-For a time around 2010, he was a member of the board of the Croatian Center for the Renewal of Culture.
-Harris has praised a victim of communist kangaroo court, Cardinal Alojzije Stepinac, the Archbishop of Zagreb during the Second World War, who, Harris claims, fought against two forms of totalitarianism, fascism and communism.
+Harris has praised Cardinal Alojzije Stepinac, the Archbishop of Zagreb during the Second World War, who he considers a victim of a communist kangaroo court.
+Harris claims that Stepinac fought against two forms of totalitarianism, fascism and communism.